DLTK's Crafts for Kids

 is empty cereal boxes).
 Keep in mind though, that the cardboard will make it a bit harder to cut out the pieces and glue them together.

-- something to colour with (paint, crayons, markers, etc.).
+- something to color with (paint, crayons, markers, etc.).

 - glitter or glitter glue.